Ankle Sprain / Ankle Instability

 The ankle joint is a very complex joint mainly stabilized by ligaments.
 The ligaments around the ankle joint guide the movement of your ankle and thus provide you with a safe feeling when walking or performing sports.

 Ankle sprain is the most common sports injury of the foot and ankle, characterized by a swollen and painful ankle.
-If one of the ligament partially or totally ruptures you will see a heamtoma around your ankle and have pain putting weight on your foot.
+If one of the ligament partially or totally ruptures you will see a hematoma around your ankle and have pain putting weight on your foot.

-In case of an acute injury x-ray is mandatory to rule out a bony injury.
-If there is no bony injury / fracture the treatment normally is non-surgical meaning that you will wear an ankle orthosis for 4-6 weeks and apply the P.R.I.C.E principle (protection, rest, ice, compression, elevation).
+In case of an acute injury x-ray is mandatory to rule out a bone injury.
+If there is no bone injury / fracture the treatment normally is non-surgical meaning that you will wear an ankle orthosis for 4-6 weeks and apply the P.R.I.C.E principle (protection, rest, ice, compression, elevation).
 When the acute symptoms go down I will recommend you to do physiotherapy with one of my partner physiotherapists.
 After physiotherapy sports performance is again possible.